Holy Qurobo

-A reformed variant of the latter without intercession to saints and prayers for the departed, is used by the Mar Thoma Syrian Church, a Reformed Oriental Church.
+A reformed variant of the latter tradition without intercession to saints and prayers for the departed, is used by the Mar Thoma Syrian Church, a Reformed Oriental Church.

 Etymology

 The Syriac word qurobo is derived from the Aramaic term qurbana (ܩܘܪܒܢܐ).
 When the Temple stood in Jerusalem, and sacrifices were offered, "qorban" was a technical Hebrew term for some of the offerings that were brought there.
 It comes from a Hebrew root, "qarab", meaning "to draw close or 'near'".
 A required korban was offered morning and evening daily and on holidays (at certain times, additional 'korbanot' were offered), in addition to which individuals could bring an optional personal Korban.